drojaazu/suddendesu/content/entry/level-select-in-riding-fight/index.md

 ![](img/ridingfight_menu1.png)

-You'll probably notice the empty slot right away; I know I did.
+You'll probably notice that empty slot right away; I know I did.
 And when you select it...

 ![](img/ridingfight_menu2.png)

 This is had not program yet!
 Oh.. okay...

 The rest of the entries bring you to their respective levels, of course.
-After picking an entry, you'll be brought to the character select spring, then brought to your choice.
+After choosing one, you'll be brought to the character select screen, then to your stage.

 There's also the Object Style Checker at the top.
 Let's check that out.

 ![](img/ridingfight_obj1.png)